 - Whether it be dancing, walking, hiking, cleaning, lifting, etc., physical exercises always helped me to get rid of some of my stress and releasing my steam.

-- I didn’t get into working until I started college in 2014, and it has changed my life greatly.
+- I didn’t get into working out until I started college in 2014, and it has changed my life greatly.
 When I was younger, I had really bad asthma, so I always avoided doing a lot of physical activities.
-But as I was getting into college, I wanted to better my health through healthy eating and exercising.
+But as I started college, I wanted to better my health through healthy eating and exercising.
 I started taking going to the gym a little more seriously, and my asthma has gotten better.

 - I also got into weightlifting and being able to see progress on my own body.
 And it made me realized that my body is capable of doing many things.
 I learned that it is never too late to start working on yourself and overcoming your worries.